savipauk/rewind-engine/README.md

 Current runtime behavior:

-- `client` opens the demo window and runs the fixed-tick simulation/render loop with a small ImGui debug panel
+- `client` opens the demo window and runs the fixed-tick simulation/render loop with a small ImGui debug panel; `R` writes a snapshot, `L` restores it
-- `server` currently prints `server bootstrap`
+- `server` binds UDP port 4000 and runs the authoritative fixed-tick loop with zeroed inputs (no client communication yet)

+Prerequisite for `core/net`: a system install of standalone Asio (e.g. `brew install asio`).

 ## Roadmap